-Across all subjects of our curriculum, teachers plan and assess against carefully organised learning objectives to continually build upon and extend knowledge and skills.
+For all curriculum subjects, teachers plan and assess against carefully organised learning objectives to continually build upon and extend knowledge and skills.
 Our carefully planned ‘Curriculum Enrichment’ enhances this further, ensuring that by the time they leave us, children have had a wide variety of opportunities and experiences.
 (See Curriculum Enrichment Booklet).
+Teachers encourage children to ask questions and articulate their thinking, gaining an increasing vocabulary while making links across their learning.

 Class texts are the main driver for the teaching of writing.
 Through these children are taught the skills of Spelling, Handwriting, Composition, and Vocabulary, Grammar and Punctuation in line with national end of year expectations.
 As with all subjects, able children are extended further and those requiring support receive additional teaching and intervention.
 By the end of Key Stage 2, all children will have worked with an author.